Last Modified:Sunday, 20 September 2020 09:16

-In SYSPRO 7 and prior, if the "Check Webservices" service check from the handhelds is not working and the WCF Service is stopped after any communications, it might be due to having more than one version of SYSPRO on the server which tends to cause an e.Net registration issue and may be addressed as follows:
+In SYSPRO 7 and prior, if the "Check Webservices" service check from the handhelds is not working and the WCF Service is stopped after any communications, it may be due to a problem with the SYSPRO e.Net registration.
+Follow the instructions below to verify the e.Net registration and configuration.

--- Find the icon for the command prompt.
+- Find the Windows icon for the command prompt.
 Right click and choose "Run as administrator".
 It is not good enough to be logged in as administrator.
 The word "Administrator" should be in the title of the window when it is running.

--- While in the "Administrator" command prompt, changed directory (CD) to the SYSPRO base folder and run the following command to register the e.Net DLL.
+- While in the "Administrator" command prompt, changed directory (CD) to the SYSPRO base folder and run the following command to register the e.Net DLL.

 The command line should return a message that the dll was successfully registered.

-In that registry setting, look at the BaseDir value and make sure it points to the proper SYSPRO base folder
+Under this registry setting, look at the BaseDir value and verify it points to the proper SYSPRO base folder (example shown below)